Naturhistoriska/NRM-DNA-lab/README.md

   probably want to download the script `check_md5sums.sh`, put it in your `$HOME/bin`, and make it executable.)
 - Exit the screen session  (`exit`)
+- If you have created a folder for a PI, then the user- and group permissions are set to you.
+Make sure others have read permissions to all files and folders.
+For example:

+        $ chmod -R o+r /projects/BIO-projects/piname
+        $ find /projects/BIO-projects/piname -type d -exec chmod o+rx {} \;

 ### 4. Data download from NGI to rackham